Birgitta Arman

 Birgitta Arman (born 3 August 1921 in Stockholm, Sweden; died 13 April 2007 in Stockholm, Sweden) was a Swedish actress, best known for her roles in the 1940s, including her role as Gretta in the 1945 film Blood and Fire.

+In 1940, she and Åke Johanson played the children of the titular family in The Bjorck Family.
+The following year, she appeared in a production of Zachris Topelius's Fågel blå at Sagoteatern at Medborgarhuset.